 Hebrew Bible scholar the Rev. Dr. Wil Gafney puts the psalms in the mouths of compelling biblical women

-LOUISVILLE — “The language of feasting is often the language of the church,” the Rev. Dr. Wil Gafney said to open her third and final Sprunt Lecture Tuesday in Watts Chapel at Union Presbyterian Seminary.
+“The language of feasting is often the language of the church,” the Rev. Dr. Wil Gafney said to open a recent lecture in Watts Chapel at Union Presbyterian Seminary.
 “The expectation in Black church culture is you go to church to be fed to do the work you’re called to do.”

-Gafney, the Right Rev. Sam B. Hulsey Professor of Hebrew Bible at Brite Divinity School in Fort Worth, Texas, has been speaking on “Translation Matters: Who Translates God Words and How?”
-Her second lecture delivered Tuesday was on “A Womanist Lectionary for the Whole Church.”
-Listen to that final talk here.
-Read Presbyterian News Service reports of Gafney’s previous Sprunt Lecture installments here and here.
+Gafney, the Right Rev. Sam B. Hulsey Professor of Hebrew Bible at Brite Divinity School in Fort Worth, Texas, had been speaking on “Translation Matters: Who Translates God Words and How?”

 From the earliest days of seminary formation, Gafney said she was focused on the women prophets in Scripture.
 “I was also interested in women in the text.
 That’s what I was hungry for,” she said.